CliveC99/p1-castlerea/README.md

 # Gallery Page
-   - I added 21 images, they consist of the facilities in my area, Christmas Lights and Castlerea from up the sky.
+   - I added 21 images, they consist of the facilities in my area, Christmas Lights and Castlerea from up in the sky.
    - When viewing the gallery page on mobile, the images are stacked above each other.
    - When viewing on a tablet, the images are placed 3 wide in a column.
    - When viewing on a laptop or desktop, the images are placed 4 wide in a column.